Fantom-Factory/afPickle/readme.md

 ## Overview

-*Pickle is a support library that aids Alien-Factory in the development of other libraries, frameworks and applications.
-Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

 A simple API that pickles Plain Old Fantom Objects to and from strings.

 Pickle is a drop-in replacement for the standard [Fantom serialisation framework](https://fantom.org/doc/docLang/Serialization.html).
 It fixes many bugs, adds new features, and in general, *just works!*